Tuesday, January 29, 2008

 Hindu dervishes pose for the camera.

 These are the kids from the school where we spent 3 days repairing the neglected buildings.
 They were fascinated with us and our cameras.
 After I took this photo they grabbed the camera to see the image.
+The famous buddhist stupa in Kathmandu.

 A house with a view in the Annapurna region.
 Everything they used to build the houses had to be carried up narrow paths on the backs of porters.